International Criminal Court: Registry

+Prosecutable crimes

 The Court's subject-matter jurisdiction means the crimes for which individuals can be prosecuted.
 Individuals can only be prosecuted for crimes that are listed in the Statute.
 The primary crimes are listed in article 5 of the Statute and defined in later articles: genocide (defined in article 6), crimes against humanity (defined in article 7), war crimes (defined in article 8), and crimes of aggression (defined in article 8 bis) (since 2018).
 In addition, article 70 defines offences against the administration of justice, which is a fifth category of crime for which individuals can be prosecuted.

 Genocide

-Article 6 defines the crime of genocide as "acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group."
+Article 6 defines the crime of genocide as "acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group".
 There are five such acts which constitute crimes of genocide under Article 6: